DURATION 2 Days / 1 Night

 These “Formidable” treks are our most difficult treks and require serious effort but are also the most rewarding.
 It is necessary to be in pristine physical condition.
 Again, you must be acclimated to the Andes’ high altitude before leaving as it affects your oxygenation, energy levels, and hydration.
 Spending 4-5 days or more if possible at high altitude will help you on the trek.
 You will need hiking shoes and possibly trekking poles for these treks.
 It is important to train physically before these treks so that your body is prepared for the strenuous nature of the trip.
 Generally, these last at least an entire day in infrequently-traveled areas with rough paths.

-The Short Inca Trail to Machu Picchu is a fantastic option for those who don’t have the time or desire to hike the full length of the Inca Trail.
-With beautiful scenery, a wide variety of flora and fauna on display and a visit to the Inca Trail’s most beautiful site (Wiñay Wayna), you get to enjoy the all the best bits of the Inca Trail condensed in to a one day walk.
-Covering a distance of just 10km / 6.3 miles the 2 day Inca Trail is not too challenging which makes it perfect for families with children and those on a tight schedule.
+The Short Inca Trail to Machu Picchu is a fantastic option for those who don’t have enough time or the desire to hike the full length of the Inca Trail.
+With beautiful scenery, a wide variety of flora and fauna on display and a visit to the Inca Trail’s most beautiful site (Wiñay Wayna), you get to enjoy all the best bits of the Inca Trail condensed in to a one-day walk.
+Covering a distance of just 10 km / 6.3 miles (10.14 km) the 2-day Inca Trail is not too challenging which makes it perfect for families with children and those on a tight schedule.

 DAY 1: CUSCO – KM 104 – AGUAS CALIENTES